 Carbohydrates are an essential part of a healthy diet, and they also provide many important nutrients.
 Still, not all carbs are created equal.
 Here's how to make healthy carbohydrates work in a balanced diet:

 - Choose whole grains.
-All types of grains are good sources of carbohydrates.
-They're also rich in vitamins and minerals and naturally low in fat.
-But whole grains are healthier choices than are refined grains.
-Whole grains are better sources of fiber and other important nutrients, such as selenium, potassium and magnesium.
-Refined grains go through a process that strips out certain parts of the grain — along with some of the nutrients and fiber.
+Whole grains are better sources of fiber and other important nutrients, such as selenium, potassium and magnesium, than are refined grains.
+Refined grains go through a process that strips out parts of the grain — along with some of the nutrients and fiber.

 - Stick to low-fat dairy products.
 Milk, cheese, yogurt and other dairy products are good sources of calcium and protein, plus many other vitamins and minerals.
 Choose the low-fat versions, though, to help limit calories and saturated fat.
 And beware of dairy products that have added sugar.

-- Don't forget beans and legumes.
-Legumes — beans, peas and lentils — are among the most versatile and nutritious foods available.
-Legumes are typically low in fat, contain no cholesterol, and are high in folate, potassium, iron and magnesium.
-They also have beneficial fats, and soluble and insoluble fiber.
+- Eat more beans and legumes.
+Legumes, which include beans, peas and lentils, are among the most versatile and nutritious foods available.
+Legumes are typically low in fat; contain no cholesterol; and are high in folate, potassium, iron and magnesium.
+They also have beneficial fats and soluble and insoluble fiber.
 Because they're a good source of protein, legumes can be a healthy substitute for meat, which has more saturated fat and cholesterol.

 - Limit added sugars.
 Added sugar probably isn't harmful in small amounts.
 But there's no health advantage to consuming any amount of added sugar.
 In fact, too much added sugar, and in some cases naturally occurring sugar, can lead to such health problems as tooth decay, poor nutrition and weight gain.